robisim74/angular-l10n/README.md

 export class AppModule { }
 ```
 #### Storage
 By default, the library does not store the _locale_.
-To store it implement the `L10nStorage` class-interface, so that the next time the user has the _locale_ he selected.
+To store it implement the `L10nStorage` class-interface using what you need, such as web storage or cookie, so that the next time the user has the _locale_ he selected.
 #### User Language
 By default, the library attempts to set the _locale_ using the user's browser language, before falling back on the _default locale_.
 You can change this behavior by implementing the `L10nUserLanguage` class-interface, for example to get the language via server.
 #### Translation Loader